Think dark spots is something that happens only when you get older? Think again.

 3. Azelaic Acid

-In addition to being an effective treatment for melasma, brown spots and freckles, azelaic acid is also used to treat acne and rosacea.
-Derived from grains such as wheat, azelaic acid also works by inhibiting tyrosinase.
+What it does: it fades melasma, brown spots and freckles, treats acne and soothes rosacea.
+It does the skin-lightening job by inhibiting tyrosinase.
 A 2007 study comparing the efficacy of a 20% azelaic acid cream to that of an 4% hydroquinone cream found that “no significant treatment differences were observed with regard to overall rating, reduction In lesion size, and pigmentary intensity” between the two.
-Because azelaic acid is most effective at %15-20 concentrations, it is usually found in prescription products such as Azalex and Finacea.
-OTC skincare products usually contains very low concentrations (1% or less), so consider them only when other skin-lightening agents such as vitamin C or glycolic acid are also included in the formulation.

 4. Glycolic Acid